anssiketomaki/COMP.SE.200-2024-2025-1/README.md

 ***
 ## Running tests on command line / terminal
-The tests can be run in the command line at '/backend' and after having ran the command:
+The tests can be run in the command line at the project root after having ran the command:
 ```
 npm install
 ```